NovaAndrom3da/horrible-iseven/README.md

 # horrible-iseven
 A horrible isEven function.
-Feel free to use it 藍.
+Feel free to use it.
 Licensed under the BASED license.